 Final word from Sportdoctorlondon about pain on the outer side of the knee

 Pain on the outside of the knee is common in sportspeople and runners.
-You should see a sports doctor for an early diagnosis and management plan tailored to the cause.
+You should consult a sports doctor for an early diagnosis and a management plan tailored to the specific cause.